-It was a €15 Paris to Cologne special discounted ticket which first got me to Germany.
-A cheap ticket I couldn’t refuse even though I had no desire to visit Germany.
-I had avoided visiting for the longest time as I had it in my mind that Germany was boring.
+It was a €15 Paris to Cologne special discounted ticket that first got me to Germany.
+A cheap ticket I couldn’t refuse even though I had little desire to visit Germany at the time.
+I don’t know how this happened, but I had avoided visiting for the longest time as I had it in my mind that Germany was boring.

 Germany is not boring.

-Not all Germany cities are made alike.
-They are different in unexpected ways, each with their own ‘personality’ shining through.
-This quick guide is designed to match you up with the German city which fits your style and personality.
+This quick guide is designed to match you up with the German city which fits your lifestyle and travel style.

-That’s all well and good but for me Berlin is all about the neighbourhood vibes.
+That’s all well and good but for me, Berlin is all about the neighbourhoods.
 Berlin is for chilling out at Tempelhof Park on a rare sunny day, recovering from a night out at a hipster burger joint, sipping on a flat white in Kreuzberg, or having brunch in Prenzlauer Berg.